Self-Defense / ISD / Krav Maga

 Recently returning from the State of Israel and the Palestinian Territories, Dr. Micah Naziri has brought his own training and experience in Krav Maga to TAMA, where he had been an instructor in our Kung Fu and Tai Chi programs for many years.

-The Krav Maga Penimi curriculum of Dr. Micah ben David Naziri (Shifu Seng, Hern-Heng) Derives From the Following:
+The Krav Maga Penimi curriculum of Dr. Micah Ben David Naziri (Shifu Seng, Hern-Heng), developed with his Israeli teacher `Oseh Ben David, derives From the Following:

 - Imi’s Krav Maga, developed for the IDF and later for civilian and police forces